medplum/medplum/packages/docs/docs/tutorials/self-hosting/install-on-aws.md

 For more details, see [AWS CloudFront - Using signed URLs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html).

+### Add the signing key to CloudFront

+Follow the [Creating key pairs for your signers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs) guide to add your signing key to CloudFront.

+Make note of the key ID for future steps.

 ### Create a S3 bucket for file storage

 Follow the [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) guide to create an S3 bucket for file storage.
 All file uploads such as images, videos, and documents will be stored in this bucket.